13 Care Tips After Rebonding Your Hair

 2. Avoid Heat and Chemical Styling

 Your locks have already been styled.
 Therefore, avoid using any heating tools that may damage them and keep your curlers and blow dryers inside your drawers.
-If you cannot live without a blow dryer, then please use it only on the cool setting.
+If using a blow dryer is a habit you cannot quit, you should use it only on the cool setting.
 You should also never use hairspray on, apply gels, or wax your straightened locks.
 It may seem as though they make your life easier as they can keep your tresses in place, but their chemical content can damage and ruin your lustrous locks.
 Unless your hairstylist has endorsed them, they’re just not worth it.

 3. Opt for Cold or Lukewarm Showers